Israel intercepts Gaza-bound aid ship, detaining Greta Thunberg and other prominent activists

 The “Madleen” is part of the Freedom Flotilla Coalition, an organization that has campaigned against Israel’s blockade of Gaza and tried to break the siege by boat.

-The crew, which has publicized the location of the ship with an online tracker, began preparing for the possibility of interception by the Israeli military.
-As of Monday morning, the UK-flagged civilian vessel was north of Egypt in the Mediterranean Sea, slowly approaching the coast of Gaza.
+The crew, which had publicized the location of the ship with an online tracker, began preparing for the possibility of interception by the Israeli military.
+On Monday morning, the UK-flagged civilian vessel was north of Egypt in the Mediterranean Sea, slowly approaching the coast of Gaza, but the tracker has since appeared to have stopped.

 “We know that it’s a very risky mission and we know that previous experiences with flotillas like this have resulted in attacks, violence and even cases of death,” Thunberg told CNN on Saturday.

+Israel imposed a full humanitarian blockade of Gaza on March 2, cutting off food, medical supplies, and other aid to the more than 2 million Palestinians who live in the territory for 11 weeks.
-After an 11-week blockade that prevented any humanitarian aid from entering Gaza, Israel has begun allowing a trickle of aid in once again.

-But it is only a fraction of the aid that entered the enclave before the war, with humanitarian organizations warning of a worsening humanitarian crisis and the growing risk of widespread famine.
+Faced with growing international pressure, Israel began allowing a trickle of aid in late May.
+But humanitarian organizations say it is only a fraction of the aid that entered the enclave before the war, and have warned of a worsening humanitarian crisis and the growing risk of widespread famine.
+A UN-backed report warned in late April that one in five people were facing starvation.

-Israel’s foreign ministry earlier posted video on X showing a Navy staffer issuing what appears to be a radio message to the vessel.

-“The maritime zone off the coast of Gaza is closed to maritime traffic,” the unidentified Navy staff member is heard saying.
-She is later heard saying aid needs to be delivered through “established channels.”
+Dozens of Palestinians have been killed over the past week while on their way to try and obtain aid from a new US-backed group commissioned to deliver aid to Gaza, the Gaza Humanitarian Foundation (GHF).
+The group is intended to replace the UN-led system of distributing aid in Gaza.
+The United Nations has warned that the new distribution mechanism has become a “death trap” for desperate people seeking food in the strip.

+Last month, another vessel from the Freedom Flotilla Coalition came under what its organizers claimed was an Israeli drone attack off the coast of Malta in international waters.
+The group did not provide evidence that the drone was Israeli, while the Israeli military has declined to comment on the alleged attack.

 The-CNN-Wire

-Note: An earlier version of this article mistakenly stated Irish actor Liam Cunningham was onboard the Madleen.
-The FFC has confirmed he is not onboard.